vj-hansen/SHC4300-Group-2/CCW4_Array_Sorting/HW_array_sorter/readme.md

 ----

-1. All cells are empty.
-We start by inserting a new element.
-Since all cells are empty, this new element is the smallest we’ve seen so far, so we insert it in the first sorting cell.
+All cells are empty once the sorting starts.
+We start by inserting a new element, this new element will be the smallest we’ve seen so far, so it will be inserted into the first sorting cell.

 <img src="images/linsort1.png" alt="drawing" width="500"/>